Polako912/UrlShortener/README.md

 Use lightweight databse and make sure that short link will be redirectiong to correct url.
 Make code easy to understand, clean and testable.

 ## Future ideas
 Work on UI/UX side, make it more user appealing.
 Use external provider for logging ie. Microsoft Azure AppInsight.
+Eventually add Docker to contenarize application.